-100 Greatest Gangster Films: Charley Varrick, #78
+100 Greatest Gangster Films: Charley Varrick, #78 - California Literary Review

 But it will always be compared with the two movies that preceded it.
 And in that comparison, it will always come up short.

 GF3 has an interesting story and a stellar cast.
-Coppola and Mario Puzo, who wrote the script together, used real events—the suspicious death of Pope John Paul I and the multimillion dollar scandal at the Vatican Bank—to bring us an updated Michael Corleone, struggling to go legit in a world that, he quickly learns, is as treacherous and cutthroat as the criminal underworld from which he came.
+Coppola and Mario Puzo, who wrote the script together, used real events—the suspicious death of Pope John Paul I and the multimillion-dollar scandal at the Vatican Bank—to bring us an updated Michael Corleone, struggling to go legit in a world that, he quickly learns, is as treacherous and cutthroat as the criminal underworld from which he came.

 Those storylines gave the writers a chance to offer social commentary, and they didn’t hesitate.
 Their targets: the hypocrisy of big institutions—the Church, banking, politics—and the greed and venality of the men who run them.